 Why Santa Agnes de Corona property?

 From this oasis of tranquillity, you can conveniently reach lots of beaches and nightlife.
 It is just in 10 minutes drive from the resort of San Antonio, and the nearby crystal clear turquoise waters of the nearby coves of Cala Salada, Punta Galera or Cala Gració sure will be of your liking.

-For partygoers, Santa Agnès is in 15-20 minutes drive from the popular clubs such as Amnesia, Pacha and Privilege.
+For partygoers, Santa Agnes is under a twenty minute drive from the popular clubs such as Amnesia, Pacha and Privilege.

-In Santa Agnès, you still find some examples left of traditional rural house architecture.
-One of them is in the museum of Es Pujol, which is presented as a typical house in 18th century Ibiza.
+In Santa Agnes, you still find some examples left of traditional rural house architecture.
+One of them is in the museum of Es Pujol, which is presented as a typical house in eighteenth century Ibiza.
 It features over 2,000 fascinating relics and artifacts, many of which are said to date back over 2,500 years.

 The local whitewashed church is a beautiful sight to see as you sip your coffee on the terrace of the nearby Can Cosmi restaurant.
-It is also known as the best place on Ibiza for a Spanish omelette (tortilla).
+It is also known as the best place on Ibiza for a Spanish omelette.